leanprover-community/aesop/README.md

   ```

   If no builder is specified, the default builder for the given phase is used.
+  Since the `simp` builder generates only normalisation rules, the `norm` phase
+  may be omitted.

 - `<rule_sets>` is a clause of the form